At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life depended on it.

 What is Apoquel for Dogs

 Keeping that in mind, it is important to find a solution that fits your dog's individual allergy needs.
+Be aware though, that allergies dogs, like allergies in humans, cannot be cured; they can only be managed.

 Benefits of Apoquel for Dogs